savchenko/windows10/README.md

    ![](https://i.imgur.com/QsaDuOV.png)
    1. Good.
 Don't forget to switch exec.policy back:
    `Set-ExecutionPolicy -ExecutionPolicy Restricted`
-5. Download O&O AppBuster and ShutUP.
-Adjust per taste, apply.
+5. Use O&O AppBuster and ShutUP instead of messing-up with multitude of GPOs manually.
 6. Run these from `cmd` instead of PowerShell:

 Cortana: